Fulde-Ferrell-Larkin-Ovchinnikov state induced by antiferromagnetic order in $\kappa$-type organic conductors

 Interestingly, theoretical studies showed that Fulde--Ferrell--Larkin--Ovchinnikov (FFLO) superconductivity~\cite{FF, LO} with finite center-of-mass (COM) momentum of the Cooper pairs can be realized under an odd-parity magnetic multipole order~\cite{Sumita2016, Sumita2017, Wu2023_arXiv, Amin2023_arXiv}, such as in the AFM state in locally noncentrosymmetric systems~\cite{Yanase2014, HikaruWatanabe2017}.
 In this case, the odd-parity magnetic quadrupole order breaks both spatial inversion ($I$) and time-reversal ($T$) symmetries, but preserves the combination of them.
 As a result, the energy band structure is asymmetric for the momentum flip $\bm{k} \to -\bm{k}$, while up and down spins or pseudospins are degenerate at any $\bm{k}$ point [Fig.~\ref{fig:magnetism_and_band}(a)].
 Note that the symmetry property is different from that in typical AFM systems, where magnetic translation symmetry (the combination of time-reversal and half-transition) is conserved.

-Here we focus on another type of AFM order that breaks $T$ symmetry, which has been theoretically pointed out in $\kappa$-(ET)$_2$Cu[N(CN)$_2$]Cl [ET is the abbreviation of BEDT-TTF $=$ bis(ethylenedithio)tetrathia-fulvalene], abbreviated as $\kappa$-Cl in the following~\cite{Naka2019, Naka2020, Hayami2020}. $\kappa$-Cl is a member of quasi-two-dimensional organic compounds $\kappa$-(ET)$_2X$ ($X$: monovalent anions), which is known as a platform of Mott physics; they typically show collinear-type AFM insulating state or superconductivity at the ground state, which depends on the choice of the anion $X$, working as chemical pressure, and the applied physical pressure~\cite{McKenzie1997, Kanoda1997, Miyagawa2002}.
+Here we focus on another type of AFM order that breaks $T$ symmetry, which has been theoretically pointed out in $\kappa$-(ET)$_2$Cu[N(CN)$_2$]Cl (ET is the abbreviation of BEDT-TTF $=$ bis(ethylenedithio)tetrathia-fulvalene), abbreviated as $\kappa$-Cl in the following~\cite{Naka2019, Naka2020, Hayami2020}. $\kappa$-Cl is a member of quasi-two-dimensional organic charge transfer salts $\kappa$-(ET)$_2X$ ($X$: monovalent anions), which is known as a platform of Mott physics; they typically show a collinear-type AFM insulating state or superconductivity at the ground state, which depends on the choice of the anion $X$, working as chemical pressure, and the applied physical pressure~\cite{McKenzie1997, Kanoda1997, Miyagawa2002}.
 Because of their particular molecular arrangement [Fig.~\ref{fig:lattice_electronic_structure}(a)], the AFM order breaks $T$ symmetry but preserves $I$ symmetry, which induces spin splitting in the band structure.